Bowery/website/markdown/DOCUMENTATION.md

 ### Resizing

-If you would like to render an image at a specific size you can just add the `s` query parameter to the end of the path.
+If you would like to render an image at a specific size, you can just add an `s` parameter to the end of the path.
 For a 50px by 50px image:

 ```
 <img src="{{ images['imageName'] }}?s=50x50">